JustBerkhout/nectar-tutorials/ardc/sec-groups-101/sec-groups-101.md

 Security Groups are applied to Virtual Machines to allow them to receive network traffic.
 Typically you apply Security Groups when you Launch your VM, but you can add and remove security groups to/from your VM later too.

 negative
+: **Changing Rules on Existing Security Groups**
-: You can also add/remove Rules to/from existing Security Groups, but be mindful of the fact that this will affect all VMs that use the group.
-Whether future VM or existing
+You can also add/remove Rules to/from existing Security Groups, but be mindful of the fact that this will affect all VMs that use the group, including existing ones.

+### Cloud Starter

+Well done.
+You've completed one of the three prerequisite steps launch and connect to a VM in the Nectar Cloud.